MikeDigitize/Getting_Started_With_TDD/README.md

 To make it easy to test, we can start by exposing **everything**.

-If everything is exposed we have access to check everything is behaving in the way we expect as we build.
+If everything is exposed we have access to check everything is behaving in the way we expect as we build and test.
 We can do this in JavaScript through the use of an object.
 Ultimately we want to expose only the draw Euromillions functionality, as we identified when assessing the interface earlier, but for now this is fine.
 We'll refactor as we go along to improve the code and hide away implementation details.